Obama gets political again, launches initiative to fight gerrymandering

 “Training is at the heart of organizing.
 It’s why I’ve always made it a priority — from my 2008 campaign until now," Obama tweeted Monday.
 "And it’s why I’m proud to announce @allontheline’s in-person training initiative, Redistricting U."

-Republicans, though, have accused Democrats of making it sound like they want fairness – when in reality they are hoping to position their party in a better position.
+Republicans, though, have accused Democrats of making it sound like they want fairness — when in reality they are hoping to place their party in a better position.

 “If anyone tells you that @EricHolder is ‘fighting against gerrymandering’ and for ‘fair maps,’ just look at the form his organization filed with the IRS,” former Wisconsin Gov. Scott Walker tweeted last week.
 “The truth: their mission is to ‘FAVORABLY POSITION DEMOCRATS FOR THE REDISTRICTING PROCESS.’”